vamsiprasanth/KafVam/README.md

 * Windows 7 or later

 # Getting Started
 The project was developed in Eclipse Neon.
-Download Eclipse RCP3 development tools and import the project and you are good to go.
+Download Eclipse RCP3 development tools and import the project and run <b>KafVam.product.launch</b>.
+Kindly provide the <b>log4jPath</b> and <b>propPath</b> in VM arguments.
+The sample files log4j.properties and KafVam.properties are checked in the code.

 # Running the Product in Windows
 You can directly download the contents (zip files) in the deploy folder and follow the ReadMe.txt in deploy folder to run the product/executable.